 After coffee and oatmeal, I wait for the heavy morning fog to lift.
-It is humid and there is not wind, so it was set in for quite a while.
-After it appeared to lighten, I decide to pedal forth.
-It takes me two hours to cover 15 miles.
+It is humid and there is no wind, so it has set in for quite a while.
+After it somewhat of an impatient wait, it appeared to lighten enough, so I decide to pedal forth.
+It takes me the next two hours to cover just 15 miles.
 The fog had not lifted and is in fact thicker and heavier in patches along the way.
-There is no shoulder on this road and although I have my flashing taillight and my yellow on, I am afraid they do little to penetrate the density.
-In fact, I hear some cars before I see their headlights emerge at what seems like the last minute.
+There is no shoulder on this road and although I have my flashing taillight and my yellow cycling vest on, I am afraid they do little to penetrate the density.
+In fact, I hear some cars before I can finally see their headlights dimly emerge at what is essentially the last second.
 I pedal slowly and every time I hear or think I hear a car I get off the road as far as I can.
 I am a bit unnerved by my mistake to leave and often hear cars that never transform.
 Where the gravel edge of the road it rideable, I stay off the road as much as I can.
+This has been a very bad choice.
 The moisture is so heavy that my helmet is literally dripping wet and my arms and legs look like spiderwebs in the early morning dew.
 Finally, the sun starts to break through the abyss and melt the fog.
 About this time I come upon a small town where I plan to find a place to eat something and wait until it is crystal clear.
 There is a small market up the road, so I get a bottle of milk and a snack and wait it out.

 (I am keeping all the direct donations and "free meals" to make a total donation from my friends from the road at the conclusion of the ride).